1. MARKETS

 INSIGHT

-Nippon Life India Asset Management Ltd. is fairly valued at both current PE and future earnings estimates
+Nippon Life India Asset Management Ltd. is overvalued at both current PE and future earnings estimates

 Right Now : Current PE vs 5 year Average PE